robertkelly024/public_SurveyMatcher/README.md

 Note: This code uses MLX will only run (end-to-end) on Apple Silicon (M1 or above chips)

-Recommend creating a new environment before getting started, with Python 3.11 installed First install libraries from requirements.txt...run:
+Recommend creating a new environment before getting started, with Python 3.11 installed.
+First install libraries from requirements.txt...run:
 ```
 pip install -r requirements.txt